flatironinstitute/neuroRSE/README.md

 - The "Posts" section contains all the files from `site/_posts` whose names must be of the form `YYYY-MM-DD-title.md` in order to be included in the built site.
+- If you write a post that you do not want rendered yet, save it in the `site/_drafts` folder.
+Then, to render it when building locally, add `--drafts` to the `jekyll serve` command below to see it.
+When you are ready to include it on the site, move it to the `site/_posts` folder.

 ## Building locally